plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Now run the file as usual:

     rb divprior.Rev

+{% comment %}
+This run took about 2 minutes on the cluster.
+{% endcomment %}

 Open both _divpriorMAP.tre_ and _divtimeMAP.tre_ and make the node bars equal the 95% HPD intervals in each.